peak-gao/code-notes/react-basics.md

     - It displays “Hello, world” on the page

 ##### Updating the Rendered Element
 - React elements are immutable.
-Once you create an element, you can’t change its children or attributes.
-An element is like a single frame in a movie: it represents the UI at a certain point in time
+Once you create an element, you can’t change its children or attributes
+- An element is like a single frame in a movie: it represents the UI at a certain point in time
 - With our knowledge so far, the only way to update the UI is to create a new element, and pass it to ReactDOM.render()
 - Consider this ticking clock example:
     ```